Salzburg players out of national teams after 6 virus cases

 Last week, German clubs Werder Bremen and Arminia Bielefeld said they wouldn’t release players for national team duty, citing local health regulations.
 Their decisions affected numerous teams, including the United States and Serbia.

-In Italy, Roma and Fiorentina’s squads are in isolation after positive tests.
+In Italy, Roma and Fiorentina’s squads were in isolation after positive tests.
 That has stopped players who tested negative from joining their national teams.

-British restrictions on entry for people who have been in Denmark led to the Danish team replacing players from English clubs.
+British restrictions on entry for people who have been in Denmark led to the Danish team replacing players from English clubs for its friendly against Sweden.

 FIFA said last month clubs could refuse to release players who faced at least five days in quarantine on their return.
 Normally clubs can face sanctions if they don’t let players join their national teams.